 The banks report on local events that impact their regions.
 This includes events such as port closures, strikes, and storms.
 They also comment on how their region's businesses are affected by national and global trends.
 The Beige Book discusses how exchange rates, inflation, and oil prices affect local businesses.

 If you think "Beige Book" is a dull name, the real name is worse.
 It's officially called the "Summary of Commentary on Current Economic Conditions by Federal Reserve District."
 It's called the Beige Book for short because the cover is beige.

 Another report prepared for the FOMC meetings is named for its cover's color.
 The Tealbook is officially titled “Report to the FOMC on Economic Conditions and Monetary Policy."
 It appears in two parts: Tealbook A, “Economic and Financial Conditions: Current Situation and Outlook,” and Tealbook B, “Monetary Policy: Strategies and Alternatives.”

 The Tealbook summarizes the Fed's staff forecasts of the U.S. and global economy.
 It's given to the FOMC members prior to regularly scheduled meetings.
 It was created from the merger of the Bluebook and Greenbook in 2010.

 How the Beige Book Affects the U.S. Economy

-Many economists consider the Beige Book a leading economic indicator.
-That's because its content influences the FOMC's decisions.
-The most critical of these is changes in the Fed funds rate.
+Many economists consider the Beige Book to be a leading economic indicator because its content influences the FOMC's decisions.
+The most critical of these are changes in the fed funds rate.
 That is itself a leading indicator.

-Therefore, even though the name itself is enough to induce a yawn, the Beige Book's importance should never be underestimated.
-It is a valuable asset when trying to gauge the health of the U.S. economy.
+The Beige Book's importance should never be underestimated, even though the name itself is enough to induce a yawn.
+It's a valuable asset when you're trying to gauge the health of the U.S. economy.